 - Better Business-Customer relationship.

-While a company with a bad image may struggle to operate and might not be able to launch a new product under the same brand.
+A company with a bad image may struggle to operate and might not be able to launch a new product under the same brand.

-What Give Rise to Brand Image?
+What Give Rise To Brand Image?

-Examples of Brand Image
+Examples Of Brand Image

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
-Tell us what you think of this article in the comment section.
+Tell us what you think of this article in the comments section.